 AgTech for all: a technical solution to measure soil moisture

-The project developed a technological solution to measure soil humidity, that is robust, low-cost and highly usable , to bring the Agriculture 4.0 revolution to all farmers in Colombia, Honduras and Nicaragua.
+The project developed a technological solution for measuring soil humidity that is robust, low-cost and highly usable, to bring the Agriculture 4.0 revolution to all farmers in Colombia, Honduras and Nicaragua.

 Context of the story

 Agriculture in Latin America is characterized by small-scale productive systems, in which family agriculture represents approximately 80% of all productive units.
-Despite their economic and food security importance, smallholder agriculture presents low technology adoption rates, low productivity, limited access to credit, limited internet connectivity, and climate change vulnerability.
-Through a process of co-design and human-centered that included farmers´ opinions, the project generated a technological solution tailored to their needs and expectations, providing them with a solution that makes them more productive and resilient to climate change and introduces them to digital agriculture technologies.
+Despite their importance for regional economies and food security, smallholder agriculture presents low technology adoption rates, low productivity, limited credit access, limited internet connectivity, and climate change vulnerability.
+Through a human-centered process of co-design that included farmers´ opinions, the project generated a technological solution tailored to their needs and expectations that makes them more productive and resilient to climate change and introduces them to digital agriculture technologies.

 The implemented initiative

-The Project brought together academic, research institutions and private companies to generate a technological solution that allows measuring soil moisture, which is robust, low cost and highly usable.
-Through this solution, the objective of the project is to bring the revolution of agriculture 4.0 to all farmers in the region.
+The Project brought together academic and research institutions together with private companies to generate a technological solution that allows measuring soil moisture and is robust, low cost and highly usable.
+Through this solution, the objective of the project is to bring the agriculture 4.0 revolution to all farmers in the region.
 In addition to the device, which is encapsulated, without a remote connection and with a charging autonomy of up to six months in the field, an offline data visualization tool was also created that does not require an Internet connection to operate and is open access.
 Additionally, video tutorials for installing the device, downloading and viewing data, and a manual for soil moisture management practices were created.

-Digital agriculture has the potential to increase productivity, while minimizing the negative impact of climate change.
+Digital agriculture has the potential to increase productivity, while minimizing the negative impacts of climate change.